 26 Feb Google Is Killing Small Business Search Optimization

 The biggest changes we have seen have to do with which web sites get the most visibility in Google’s search results.
-When searching for a local business, there are 4 areas of real estate on a Google results page.
+According to SMR Digital, when searching for a local business, there are 4 areas of real estate properties on a Google results page.
 For example, if you do a search for “italian restaurant in San Diego”